REFUGEE.ATHLETE.SCHOLAR

 • Mom, dad, and baby Maral in Canada.
 The joys of new beginnings.

-• Dancing at public event on New Year’s eve to ring in 1991.
-We had been in Canada for only a few months.
+• Dancing at public event on New Year’s eve to ring in 1991; four months after arriving in Canada.
+Freedom feels good.

 • Picnics were a favorite past-time for our family.
-Here, I’m posing with my baby sister
+Here, I’m with my baby sister

 • Mom and me at a park in Canada.
-New place, new opportunities meant new playing spots.
+New place and new opportunities meant new playing spots.

-• Baby Maral in front of “Biggie 2.”
-When we were in Bangladesh, my mom had sewn together a big doll named “Biggie” so that I could have a life-sized friend.
+• “Biggie 2” When we were in Bangladesh, my Mom had sewn together a big doll named so that I could have a life-sized friend.
 This is her replica.

-• Who said you can’t kick at 9 mos?
+• Who said you can’t kick at 9 months?

 • 4 months after giving birth – The Abooali Girls leaving for competition arena to kick off the Pan American Championship, November 2017.

-Soolmaz Abooali is an 12-time US National Champion, World Champion, and USA team member in Traditional Karate.
+Soolmaz Abooali is a 3-time World Champion, 15-time US National Champion, and USA team member in Traditional Karate.
 In 2019, she received her PhD in conflict resolution from George Mason University, with a focus on how non-governmental organizations use sport to address conflict.
 Soolmaz is also a professor at the University, teaching about the intersections of sport, conflict resolution, and diplomacy.

 As an Iranian refugee in search for asylum, Dr. Abooali grew up in the slums of Pakistan and Bangladesh.
 Experiencing the realities of violence, poverty, discrimination, and disempowerment, it is here that she developed a spirit to fight conflict; one that has ultimately shaped her identity and work as a scholar, a martial artist, and an Iranian-American Muslim woman.